Health Information and Tools > Patient Care Handouts > Lichen Sclerosus in Children: Care Instructions

 • Avoid hot baths.
 Don't use soaps or bath products to wash the area around your child's vulva.
 Rinse with water only.
 Then gently pat the area dry.

 • Keep your child's penis clean.
-If he hasn't been circumcised, gently pull the foreskin back (if you can) to wash his penis with warm water.
-Make sure his penis is dry before he gets dressed.
+If your child hasn't been circumcised, gently pull the foreskin back (if you can) to wash the penis with warm water.
+Make sure the penis is dry before your child gets dressed.

 When should you call for help?